LukeBirkett/study-planner/955G5_Applied_Natural_Language_Processing/REVISION.md

 ## How many words are there?

 **Types** are the number of distinct words in a corpus.
-If set of workds is *V*, the nymber of types is *|V|*

-**Tokens** are total number N of running words
+If set of workds is *V*, the nymber of types is *|V|*. **Tokens** are total number N of running words.
 Tokens will be more than types.
 For example in Shakespeare: Tokens = 884k, Types = 31k

 Herdan-Heaps Law: The larger the corpora, the more word types we find.
 According to HH law, the average type frequency in 1M word corpus is 30.
 But the frequency distribution of word types is not uniform or even normal.
 It is **Zipifan**.
 Half of all types will only occur once, hapax legomena.
 Zipf's Law Sates that "the product of a word's frequency and its rank frequency is approximately constant. i.e. if most frequent word occurrs 100 times, the second will occur 50, 3rd 33.
 And so on.

 ## Normalisation